 3

-function generates a sequence of numbers from 0 to 4, and the loop processes each value sequentially.
+4The for loop in this example demonstrates Python's intuitive approach to iteration.
+The range(5) function generates a sequence of numbers from 0 to 4, and the loop processes each value sequentially.
 This pattern forms the foundation for more complex data processing tasks in Python.

 Understanding this basic loop structure unlocks several practical applications: